Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

 If you are a book lover, continually searching for new books and reading them is normal.
 But you must have one or some favorite authors that you will not hesitate to buy and read all of their pieces.

 Those authors are already successful over the others in terms of captivating your interest and interactions.
 And surely, the reason is that they tell you good stories.

 Stories, indeed, can not only be found in books.
 In reality, they are a universal language that everyone can use and understand.
-They appear in every form of communication like daily conversations, written papers, or blog posts on the Internet.
-A story that can provoke the connection between people is at the heart of storytelling.
+They appear in every form of communication like daily conversations, written papers, or blog posts online.

 Here’s how we define “storytelling”:

 Storytelling is the process of using facts and narratives to communicate and convey specific messages to the audience.
 Stories are revealed through words and actions with improvisation, theatrics, or embellishment.

 It encourages the listener’s active imagination and involves a two-way interaction between a storyteller and one or more listeners.

 However, one common characteristic of all forms of storytelling is that it empowers listeners to visualize vivid, sensory elements of the story based on the storyteller’s performance and their own experiences and understandings.

 As mentioned earlier, stories come in forms beyond what you see in books or movies.
 And now, people are creating many stories on social media networks.